Anastasia Zarycká

-Anastasia Zarycká Polách (born 8 January 1998 in Prague) is a Ukrainian-Czech former tennis player.
+Anastasia Zarycká (born 8 January 1998 in Prague) is a Ukrainian-Czech former tennis player.
 Since April 2017, she has been playing for the Czech Republic.
 Her father is Ukrainian, her mother is Czech.

 Career

 On the junior tour, Zarycká had a career-high ranking of No. 21, achieved in March 2016.
 Anastasia reached the final of the 2016 Australian Open girls' doubles competition, alongside Dayana Yastremska.

 On the senior tour, she achieved career-high WTA rankings of world No. 206 in singles and 189 in doubles.
 Zarycká won four singles titles and nine doubles titles on the ITF Circuit.

 She made her main-draw debut on the WTA Tour at the 2017 Prague Open where she was handed a wildcard, partnering Tereza Smitková.

 Zarycká played her latest professional match on the ITF Circuit in August 2021.

 Personal background

 She was born in Prague to a Ukrainian father and a Russian mother.
 In April 2017, she received Czech citizenship.
 She started playing tennis at the age of nine, since then she has been a member of the TK Sparta Prague.

-In 2022, she married Josef Polách, who has been in her team as fitness sparring partner.